60 area youth waiting for mentor match

 Maines said that while parents needed to approve their children’s participation, Mentor Connector staff worked with youth to be sure the kids wanted to be involved and work with a mentor.

-The staff tries to connect mentors with youth from the same gender.
-Volunteers were expected be old enough to have graduated from high school and an effort would be made to match kids who need mentors with a mentor who lives in the same or a nearby town.
+The staff tries to connect mentors with youth of the same gender.
+Volunteers were expected be old enough to have graduated from high school, and an effort would be made to match kids who need mentors with a mentor who lives in the same or a nearby town.

 “We have a ton of support for you.
 If you feel hesitant because you don’t think you have what it takes, you do and you don’t even know it.
 If you have a question, that’s what we’re here for.
 Ask us some questions.
 Go through our orientation.
 Come to one of the trainings that are held throughout the town.
 I know you will have exactly what it takes to help some of these kids along,” Maines said.